-Norma Attribute Relationship with the Company
+Nome A 44 -: 12 4 - Relationship with the Company

-Name Attribute a b с d e f g h i j k
+Name Attribute a b c d e f g h i j k

 Hideo Miyahara Academic

-Takayuki Sasaki From another company

 Kazutoshi Murao From another company

+Tatsuo Kijima From another company
-\ Categories for "Relationship with the Company"

-- "•" when the director presently falls or has recently fallen under the category; - " $\triangle$ " when the director fell under the category in the past - \ "●" when a close relative of the director presently falls or has recently fallen under the category; "▲" when a close relative of the director fell under the category in the past a.
-Executive of the Company or its subsidiaries e.
-Major client or supplier of the listed company or an executive thereof

-- b.
-Non-executive director or executive of a parent company of the Company - c.
-Executive of a fellow subsidiary company of the Company - d.
-A party whose major client or supplier is the Company or an executive thereof
+- Categories for "Relationship with the Company" - "o" when the director presently falls or has recently fallen under the category; - "\(\triangle\)" when the director fell under the category in the past - "•" when a close relative of the director presently falls or has recently fallen under the category; - "\(\Lambda \)" when a close relative of the director fell under the category in the past - a.
+Executive of the Company or its subsidiaries - b.
+Non-executive Director or executive of a parent company of the Company - c.
+Executive of a fellow subsidiary company of the Company

-- f.
-Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as an officer - g.
+- d.
+A party whose major client or supplier is the Company or an executive thereof - e.
+Major client or supplier of the listed company or an executive thereof - f.
+Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as an Officer - g.
 Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - h.
 Executive of a client or supplier company of the Company (which does not correspond to any of d, e, or f) (the director himself/herself only) - i.
-Executive of a company, between which and the Company outside directors are mutually appointed (the director himself/herself only) - j.
+Executive of a company, between which and the Company Outside Directors are mutually appointed (the director himself/herself only) - j.
 Executive of a company or organization that receives a donation from the Company (the director himself/herself only) - k.
 Others